 II Chronicles 15:10-15 So they gathered themselves together at Jerusalem in the third month, in the fifteenth year of the reign of Asa.
 And they offered to the Lord at that time seven hundred bulls and seven thousand sheep from the spoil they had brought.
 Then they entered into a covenant to seek the Lord God of their fathers with all their heart and with all their soul; and [listen to how serious these people were] whoever would not seek the Lord God of Israel was put to death [Man!
 These people were on fire.], whether small or great, whether man or woman.
 Then they took an oath before the Lord with a loud voice, with shouting and trumpets and rams horns.
 And all Judah rejoiced at the oath, for they had sworn with all their heart and sought Him with all their soul; and He was found by them, and the Lord gave them rest all around.

 There is an interesting parallel between this account and the church of God’s condition right now, and it helps to give us direction as to what each individual (who cares about the splintered and scattered condition of the church) needs to do now.
 Each person needs to turn himself to seek God and not to wait for some leader to do it.
-If we seek Him, we will be found or He will be found of us.
+If we seek Him, He will be found of us.

 Listen to this: Unity occurs when a group of diverse people come to believe in and willingly submit themselves to a common cause, which in turn gives to each person a common focus or goal for their talents, skills, time, and energy.
 And more often than not, there is one person—a leader—to whom the group looks for direction.